jfairbank/pat-packet-visits-ruby-rails/the-recursive-journey.md

 "Authoritative?" interjected Pat.

-> 7. Illustration?: Ren explaining to Pat about DNS, holding a map with many
+> 7. Illustration: Ren explaining to Pat about DNS, holding a map with many
 >    dots for the authoritative DNS kingdoms

 Inferring Pat's lack of knowledge on DNS, Ren replied, "Yes.
 Because there